AradPilevarJavid/ccp/README.md

 # ccp — Copy Project

-> Snapshot · Blueprint · Scaffold
+> 📸 Snapshot · 📋 Blueprint · 🏗️ Scaffold
 > Capture a directory into a portable format and recreate it anywhere.

 [![Crates.io](https://img.shields.io/crates/v/copy-project)](https://crates.io/crates/copy-project)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue)](LICENSE)

-`ccp` is a command‑line tool that turns a folder into a human‑readable, copy‑paste‑friendly **snapshot**, and that same snapshot back into a real directory tree.It has been built with rust and love.
+`ccp` is a command‑line tool I built for daily use.
+It turns a folder into a human‑readable, copy‑paste‑friendly **snapshot**, and that same snapshot back into a real directory tree.
+Written in Rust 🦀 with a lot of love ❤️.

-- **Snapshot** a project to Markdown (full content + tree) or a concise `.tree` definition.
+- 📄 **Snapshot** a project to Markdown (full content + tree) or a concise `.tree` definition.
-- **Blueprint** – a single file that represents your entire project structure and contents.
+- 📋 **Blueprint** – a single file that represents your entire project structure and contents.
-- **Scaffold** – recreate the layout with a single command; perfect for bootstrapping, sharing ideas, or feeding LLMs full context.
+- 🏗️ **Scaffold** – recreate the layout with a single command; perfect for bootstrapping, sharing ideas, or feeding LLMs full context.

 It’s built for quick pasting into chat windows, code reviews, bug reports, and for generating repeatable project templates.
+Kinda neat actually 😄.

 ---

-## Features
+## Features ✨

 - 📄 **Markdown output** – full project tree + every file inside fenced code blocks.
 - 🌲 **Tree‑only mode** (`--structure`) – just the directory hierarchy and structure.